Gambling Online 101

 Sources & References

-- Permutation formulas for ticket cost calculations are standard combinatorics — independently verifiable mathematical identities.
+- Permutation formulas for ticket-cost calculations are standard combinatorics and are independently verifiable mathematical identities.